5th Floor, Brigade Towers,

-As health awareness is growing, most of the population thoroughly checks the label of a product before buying it, especially in developing economies like Brazil, Argentina, Chile, etc. This awareness among consumers has prompted manufacturers to undertake the replacement of high-calorie polyols with natural sweeteners.
-Sugar alcohols, such as sorbitol and maltitol are proven to be the cause of digestive problems, and thus, are being fast replaced by natural sweeteners stevia in the market.
-Clean Label has triggered the demand for natural sweeteners especially stevia, and both food and beverage producers have supported innovation and product launches by using stevia as a natural clean labeled sweetener.
+As health awareness is growing, most of the population thoroughly check the label of a product before buying it, especially in developing economies like Brazil, Argentina, Chile, etc. This awareness among consumers has prompted manufacturers to undertake the replacement of high-calorie polyols with natural sweeteners.
+Sugar alcohols, such as sorbitol and maltitol, are proven to be the cause of digestive problems, and thus, are being fast replaced by natural sweeteners stevia in the market.
+Clean label has triggered the demand for natural sweeteners, especially stevia, and both food and beverage producers have supported innovation and product launches by using stevia as a natural clean label sweetener.
 According to the Global Stevia Institute's internal survey, approximately 60% of Americans prefer low-calorie sugar alcohol in their food purchase decisions.
 Hence, companies are publicly committing to removing artificial sweeteners from at least some of their products.

 To understand key trends, Download Sample Report